 People today consider their pets to be family.
-Americans are expected to spend nearly $70 billion dollars on their four-legged "children" this year.
+Americans are expected to spend nearly $72 billion on their four-legged "children" this year.

 But the legal reality has not caught up with this shift in perception.
 Under the law, pets are considered to be property.
 That means if you are incapacitated or pass away and you haven't made arrangements for their care, your pets could end up in shelters - or out on the street.